 It is one of the starting points for visiting the tranquil cays of Jardines de la Reina, a 120-kilometer-long mangrove forest and a coral system island located 80 kilometers south of the coast of Ciego de Ávila province and 120 North of the Cayman Islands.
 The marine park of 3,800 square kilometers includes virgin areas, more or less intact, since the time of Columbus.

 On the road: from Baracoa to Holguín

 If someone crosses the central road of Cuba to go to Baracoa, you can return, passing by Holguín, through a less common route; authentically Cuban and non-traffic road.
 Here one can find, due to its biodiversity, the most virgin and protected area of Cuba: the national park Alejandro de Humboldt.

 The road is not easy and it is necessary to rent a car in Cuba to travel the north coast where you can stop, for example, in Cayo Saetia, a wonderful place with secluded beaches and an old hunting reserve.
 Towards the interior of the region, you can soak up the authentic rural charm of Cuba in Pinares de Mayarí, in the mountains of the Sierra Cristal, perfect for excursions.
 Nearby, you can stop at the Historic Site of Biran, to see the surprisingly prosperous farming community that Fidel Castro generated.

+We hope you have enjoyed reading our advises about how not be a tourist in Cuba.
 Don’t miss the opportunity of enjoying all of these plans and rent a house in Cuba, you will not regret it!